jilanihammad/Uplift_App/issuesJune.md

-1 · Persisted Dark / Light Theme Preference
+(Done) 1 · Persisted Dark / Light Theme Preference
 Field	Details
 Goal:	App launches in dark mode by default.
 If the user toggles to light or back to dark, that choice is written to local storage and applied automatically on the next launch.
 Scope:	Flutter theme state management & persistence.